Responding to Allegations of Research Misconduct Policy

 • University officials.

-E. Interim Administrative Actions and Notifying External Sponsors of Special Circumstances
+F. Interim Administrative Actions and Notifying External Sponsors of Special Circumstances

-• Protecting human or animal subjects;
+• Protecting human or animal subjects.

-• Safeguarding sponsored funds and equipment;
+• Safeguarding sponsored funds and equipment.

 • Protecting University resources, staff, students, and trainees.

-• Reassigning personnel or responsibility for handling external funds and equipment,
+• Reassigning personnel or responsibility.

-F. Additional Responsibilities of Subawardees and Subcontractors
+G. Additional Responsibilities of Subawardees and Subcontractors

-G. Consequences for Violating this Policy and Related Procedure
+H. Consequences for Violating this Policy and Related Procedure

 Exceptions